Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Polar LOOP Accuracy

-Several other early LOOP adopters report incorrect calories, steps, and workouts with wrong start and finish points.
+Several other early LOOP adopters report incorrect calorie counts, steps, and workouts with incorrect start and finish points.
 There’s some truth in all of that, but I’ll leave those points standing and go straight to my detailed accuracy tests and results of sports-grade activities.

 As an overview of the accuracy piece, I’ll say two things.
-Firstly, LOOP is more accurate when worn on the biceps (not a big surprise there), but oddly, it’s less accurate than its OH1/Verity Sense predecessor, which I have used for years as a reference-grade device for a source of optical HR.
+Firstly, LOOP is more accurate when worn on the biceps (not a big surprise there), but, oddly, it’s less accurate than its OH1/Verity Sense predecessor, which I have used for years as a reference-grade device for optical HR.

 That said, the overall level of accuracy on the biceps feels sufficiently accurate for the job when taken in the round, at least in my tests (n=1).
 Let’s go through some of the details.